port-labs/port-docs/docs/create-self-service-experiences/reflect-action-progress/reflect-action-progress.md

 1. Add log entries to the run's log, by using the `message` key.
 2. Update the run's status via the `terminationStatus` key with one of these values: `SUCCESS`, `FAILURE`.
-3. Update the run's description, by using the `statusLabel` key.
+3. Update the run's status label, by using the `statusLabel` key.

 For example, let's update our action run log with the following `POST` request body: